 The NCVYS policy team produces a Financial Monitoring Service in response to ongoing information emerging around government spending and cuts.

 NCVYS is represented on many influential groups.
-These include national and regional bodies:
+Key groups include: